paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-01-31-designing_systems_part_2.md

 This model went some way to addressing the flexibility desired, yet further models were needed to deal with the variation inherent to effective editorial design.
 Tonality, newsworthiness, curation, information density, pacing, device considerations… all presented the design team with an array of concerns that needed to be reasoned with.

-{% include 'figure' with '/images/2017/01/designing_systems_part_2/guardian_front.png'
+{% render 'figure' with '/images/2017/01/designing_systems_part_2/guardian_front.png'
   caption: 'A section front on the Guardian website.'
 %}